3mm Mini Laparoscopic Port

 Motivation

 Laparoscopic surgery is a type of minimally-invasive surgery whereby incisions are made into the umbilicus (the belly button) and then several other incisions are made near this first incision.
-The umbilicus incision is made first, and then a 5 mm camera and light is inserted.
-The abdominal cavity is then insufflated, which is the process whereby gas (usually carbon dioxide) is pumped into the abdominal cavity to allow for easier manupulation of surgical instruments.
+The umbilicus incision is made first, and then a 5 mm camera and light are inserted.
+The abdominal cavity is then insufflated, which is the process whereby gas (usually carbon dioxide) is pumped into the abdominal cavity to allow for easier manipulation of surgical instruments.

 Core to all of these procedures is the laparoscopic port, one of which can be seen below: